quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 marble_state = {'1': 'red', '0': 'blue'}

-simulator = QasmSimulator() # Identify the quantum computer to run this on.
+simulator = BasicAer.get_backend("qasm_simulator") # Identify the quantum computer to run this on.
 In this case it's a simulator not a real device.

 compiled_circuit = transpile(marble_circuit, simulator) # Compile the circuit down to low-level QASM instructions.

 job = simulator.run(compiled_circuit, shots=1000) # Run the circuit on the simulator 1000 times to gather statistics.

 # fetch and print the outcome: